DSCR pre-school redesign paves path for children in learning

 |0

-This work, DSCR pre-school redesign paves path for children in learning [Image 3 of 3], by Amy Perry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DSCR pre-school redesign paves path for children in learning, by Pamela Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.